MoonHighway/intro-to-typescript/part-01/exercise/README.md

 Notice the auto suggestions as we typed `destination.`.

 Notice what happens if we change `destination.name` to `destination.whatever`.
-This is type safety in action!
+This is type checking in action!

 Update the question to use `destinationsList`: